Intel NUC 11 Extreme's Tiger Lake-U Roars At 4.4 GHz

 All the information thus far puts the NUC 11 Extreme inside a 1.35-liter case, placing the footprint in the same territory as the next-generation consoles, such as the PlayStation 5 or Xbox Series X. The GeForce GTX 1660 Ti might not be enough to really compete with the consoles, though.
 Both the PlayStation 5 or Xbox Series X use AMD's Navi 2x GPUs, which are good for up to 10.3 TFLOPS and 12.1 TFLOPS, respectively.
 The GeForce GTX 1660 Ti Mobile only delivers 4.8 TFLOPS of FP32 performance.
 The NUC 11 Extreme would need at least a GeForce RTX 2080 Super Mobile to match the consoles' performance — that is, of course, assuming that Intel wants the NUC 11 Extreme to compete against the new consoles.

 An unverified Intel NUC roadmap estimated the NUC 11's arrival in the second half of this year.
-We don't know how far back the roadmap dates, and the coronavirus pandemic could have delayed Intel's plans.
+The roadmap dates before the coronavirus pandemic so Intel's plans have probably changed.

+With the high perf at 4.4GHz - seems like Intel has both the yields and the clocks worked out.